 Battery Basics: A Layman's Guide to Batteries

-The commercial use of the lead acid battery is over 100 years old.
-The same chemical principal that is being used to store energy is basicly the same as our Great Grandparents may have used.
+The lead acid battery has been used commercially for over 100 years.
+The same chemical principle that's being used to store energy is basically the same as our great grandparents used.

 A battery is like a piggy bank.
-If you keep taking out and putting nothing back you soon will have nothing.
-Present day chassis battery power requirements are huge.
-Consider today’s vehicle and all the electrical devices that must be supplied.
-All these electronics require a source of reliable power, and poor battery condition can cause expensive electronic component failure.
+If you keep taking out and putting nothing back, you'll have nothing left.
+Present day vehicle or powersport vehicle battery power requirements are huge considering all the stock electrical devices that must be supplied with power.
+All these electronics require a reliable source power, and poor battery condition can cause expensive electronic component failure.
 Did you know that the average auto has 11 pounds of wire in the electrical system?
 Look at RVs and boats with all the electrical gadgets that require power.
-It was not long ago when trailers or motor homes had only a single 12-volt house battery.
-Today it is standard to have two or more house batteries powering inverters up to 4000 watts.
+It wasn't long ago when trailers or motor homes had only a single 12-volt house battery.
+Today recreation vehicles use their rv batteries to power inverters up to 4000 watts.

 Average battery life has become shorter as energy requirements have increased.
-Life span depends on usage; 6 months to 48 months, yet only 30% of all batteries actually reach the 48-month mark.
-You can extend your battery life by hooking it up to a solar charger during the off months.
+Life span depends on usage and depth of discharge—usually 6 to 48 months—yet only 30% of all batteries actually reach the 48-month mark.
+If your unable to maintain the battery with an battery charger you can extend your battery life by hooking it up to a solar charger during the off months.

 A Few Basics

-The Lead Acid battery is made up of plates, lead, and lead oxide (various other elements are used to change density, hardness, porosity, etc.) with a 35% sulfuric acid and 65% water solution.
-This solution is called electrolyte, which causes a chemical reaction that produce electrons.
+The lead acid battery is made up of plates, lead, and lead oxide (various other elements are used to change density, hardness, porosity, etc.), with a 35% sulfuric acid and 65% water solution.
+This solution is called electrolyte, which causes a chemical reaction that produces electrons.
 When you test a battery with a hydrometer, you are measuring the amount of sulfuric acid in the electrolyte.
 If your reading is low, that means the chemistry that makes electrons is lacking.
 So where did the sulfur go?
-It is resting on the battery plates and when you recharge the battery, the sulfur returns to the electrolyte.
+It's resting on the battery plates so that when you recharge the battery, the sulfur returns to the electrolyte.

 - Battery types, Deep Cycle and Starting